todd-dsm/mac-ops/readme.md

 ### CONFIGURE *YOUR* VARIABLES

-`vi my-vars.env`
+`vi my-vars.env` (or however you edit files)

 ---

-Assuming this is a fresh macOS, run the [install prep] script to:
+Manually:

-* Get the latest OS Updates
+* Update macOS to the latest major or minor (patch) version
-* Configure `sudo` *properly*
-* Installs include:
-  * Homebrew
-    * The Xcode CLI Tools are installed as a dependency
+* Install the Xcode CLI Tools
-  * The GNU variants of common programs (`sed`, `bash`, `find`, `awk`, etc.)
-    * Configures the system to
-      * favor the GNU programs.
-      * display man pages for these programs
-* Afterwards, the install log is saved with some other app-related details.
+* then run `install-prep.sh` to:

 ```shell
 tools/install-prep.sh 2>&1 | tee /tmp/install-prep.out
 # duration: ~03:30
 ```

-When it's all over, you will see something like:
+When it's all over, you will see:

 ```shell
          __                                     __